Chayno1/Milestone-project-4-Cardiff-Magic-Society/README.md

 Member : Home, How to Join, Gallery, Magician's for Hire, sign in/register, Profile, Latest News, Shop, Library,           Message Board

-Wbsite will be built using :
+Website will be built using :

 ## Design Layout